Notes On Super Riemann Surfaces And Their Moduli: Super Riemann Surfaces From A Smooth Point Of View

 Finally, the antiholomorphic antighosts and ghosts are sections $\t B$ and $\t C$ of ${\Pi} \BBer(\Sigma_L)^2$ and ${\Pi}{\BBer}(\Sigma_L)^{-1}$, respectively, so $\t B D_\theta \t C$ is again a section of $\BBer(\Sigma_L)\otimes\D^{-1}\cong \BBer(\Sigma_L\times\Sigma_R)$, leading to one last term in the action:

 In superstring perturbation theory, it is important to understand the ghost and antighost zero-modes.
 The $C$ zero-modes obey $\t\partial C=0$, so they are globally-defined superconformal vector fields, with parity reversed.
 The $\t C$ zero-modes are globally-defined antiholomorphic vector fields, also with parity reversed.
 For this statement, one uses the fact that $D_\theta \t C=0$ implies that also $0=D_\theta^2\t C=\partial_z\t C$.
-(Usually in superstring perturbation theory, there are no global $C$ and $\t C$ zero-modes.)
+Usually in superstring perturbation theory, there are no global $C$ or $\t C$ zero-modes because the genus is too large or there are too many punctures.
 To understand the $B$ and $\t B$ zero-modes, we will need Serre duality (section \ref{motorg}).

 The local expansions of the fields introduced above are as follows.
 One has

 where $x$ has antiholomorphic and holomorphic conformal dimension $(0,0)$ and $\psi$ has dimension $(0,1/2)$;

 where $\lambda$ has dimension $(1/2,0)$ and $F$ has dimension $(1/2,1/2)$;